 This allowed the co-Presidents to engage at risk groups about HIV/AIDS and implement harm reduction among them, allowing them access to groups previously hidden due to the tremendous social stigma attached to them.
 It also allowed for an integrated health service delivery, since when “HIV cases need care, their partners and children need prevention.
 All of them need social support.”

 Over time, their innovative method become an award winning and successful model of HIV prevention promoted by the WHO as the ‘Triangular Clinic’ and hailed in scholarly publications.
 The Triangular Clinic model was recognised as seeking to “address injecting drug abuse through a harm reduction approach, while also providing services for the treatment of sexually transmitted diseases (STDs) and the treatment, care and support of people living with HIV/AIDS”.
-Their work was described by Physicians for Human Rights in this way: "[t]heir landmark efforts to bring patients, communities and families together to reduce stigma and provide comprehensive Aids prevention and treatment are remarkable and remain singular achievements in healthcare in Iran."
+Their work was described by Physicians for Human Rights in this way: "[t]heir landmark efforts to bring patients, communities and families together to reduce stigma and provide comprehensive Aids prevention and treatment are remarkable and remain singular achievements in healthcare."
 The needle-exchange aspect of the work was also recognised by the UN Programme on HIV/AIDS in 2008 as one of the "clear examples of courageous, visionary leadership in the response to HIV".

 This serves as the hallmark of the IIHE approach.
 It takes a profound and comprehensive right to health approach to advancing human rights for high risk groups suffering tremendous social stigma.
 It has been described by the IIHE co-Presidents in this way: “[a]ny one programme may work for a subset of the drug addicted population or at a certain point in a person’s recovery, but to reach more people and to achieve the desired results we must have a more comprehensive programme, offering a wide range of options for treatment, harm reduction, and recovery.”